About Our Org

 In late 2003, a small group of American police snipers formed a support network to address the operational equipment needs of American military snipers deployed abroad in the war on terror.

-Originally known as The Adopt A Sniper program, the effort began as a simple request for assistance among deployed friends, who were also peace officers serving in the National Guard and Reserve.
+Originally known as The Adopt A Sniper program, the effort began as a simple request for assistance among deployed friends, who were also peace officers serving in the US Army National Guard and US Marine Corps Reserve.
 These peace officers were employed as SWAT team snipers at home and were also assigned as snipers within the United States military.

 As the initial war in Afghanistan stabilized and the war in Iraq progressed, the urban mission profiles of US police snipers and US military snipers were found to overlap somewhat and the gear and supplies needed to accomplish the two missions were found to be virtually identical.
 Once deployed, these military snipers requested assistance from their SWAT sniper friends in procuring the specialized gear, which was better suited for their missions and which was unable to be supplied by their parent military entity for a variety of reasons.